mbrooker/mbrooker-blog/_posts/2025-11-18-consistency.md

 1. <a name="foot1"></a> You might point out that this particular problem can be fixed with a weaker set of guarantees, like Read Your Writes, provided by client stickiness.
 However, this falls down pretty quickly in more complex data models, and cases like IaC where 'your writes' is less well defined.
 1. <a name="foot2"></a> Yes, I know there are other ways to do this.
+3. <a name="foot3"></a> If we want to get technical, this is because the typical database read replica pattern doesn't offer *monotonic reads*, where the set of writes a reader sees is increasing over time.
+Instead, writes at the tip can appear to come and go arbitrarily, as requests are routed to different replicas.
+See Doug Terry's [Replicated Data Consistency Explained Through Baseball](https://www.microsoft.com/en-us/research/wp-content/uploads/2011/10/ConsistencyAndBaseballReport.pdf) for an easy introduction into these terms.